How We Work

 International Programmes

-We are beginning exploratory work in Laos and maintain partnerships with organisations seeking to replicate our systematic approaches to teacher professional development.
+We maintain partnerships with organisations seeking to replicate our systematic approaches to teacher professional development, always ensuring local ownership and sustainable capacity rather than dependence on external support.